 If you're having bad asthma symptoms, don't ignore them - symptoms are a sign that your asthma is not well controlled and that you're at risk of an asthma attack so it's important to do something about them.

 In the short term your GP or asthma nurse might prescribe a course of steroid tablets to reduce the inflammation in your lungs and help your asthma get back under control.
+But it’s important to find long term solutions too, so you don’t carry on with difficult symptoms.

 Whatever treatment you're given, it can only work if you stick to it as prescribed